Kantaponn/sds-api-gateway/Readme.md

 docker compose up --build
 ```

 Everything should be fine after running the commands.
+Make sure you've run the recipe, chef, and review services, and verify that the paths to the services in the docker-compose.yml file are correct.
 If the problem occurs, please contact me via discord.

 ### Step 3 Swagger ui link